MurrellGroup/MergedArrays.jl/README.md

 ```

 > [!NOTE]
-> In the interest of type consistency, accessing elements of MergedArrays does *not* return views, i.e. new arrays get allocated.
-For lazy access of subarrays, it is best to use `view(merged(array), I...)`.
+> Accessing elements of `AbstractMergedArray`s does *not* return views, i.e. new arrays get allocated.
+For lazy access of subarrays, it is best to use `view(array, I...)`.

 ## Motivation